Establishing Classroom Protocols

 (Groups 1 & 2).

-- I randomly number the students off during the Teams meeting and the first number 1, 2, 3, etc. is required to go into the associated collaboration space, begin a meeting, load the lesson prompts and initiate the whiteboard.
+- I randomly number the students off during the Teams meeting and the first student numbered in each group (1, 2, 3 etc) is required to go into the associated collaboration space, begin a meeting, load the lesson prompts and initiate the whiteboard.
 The other students who are numbered off into the same groups just join the existing meeting in the associated channel for their group.

 - I then join each meeting for a short time to take questions and verify that everything is on track.

-- We have practised this during face-to-face sessions where we troubleshooted out all the kinks and established protocols that all students understand.
+- We have practised this during face-to-face sessions and have done some troubleshooting to eliminate the kinks and established protocols that all students understand.

 - Maths classes have completed setting up a similar set of protocols for students as they use group work for differentiated activities in Team taught classes.